lando/docs/contrib/coder.md

   |-- yourplugin  Your custom plugin folder.
   |-- @lando      Are you making a fix to an existing lando plugin?
 Then put
                     the cloned plugin inside the @lando namespace.
+The @ prefix indicates a namespace for plugins.
     |-- landoplugin  Your forked plugin goes here. ‡
 ```
 ‡ _It is perfectly fine to symlink the directory from `~/.lando/plugins/yourplugin` to your source code, should you prefer to keep your working code elsewhere._